01-edu/public/subjects/localhost/README.md

         upload_status on;

-        upload_path         /usr/share/nginx/upload; //depends on "upload_status"
+        upload_path         /usr/share/nginx/upload;
     }
 }
 ```
 In the example above if the "upload_status" is "off", there is no need for "upload_path."

-You have to base your server on this example bbut you must test also more complex configurations with multiple locations and ports and multiple servers such as:
+You have to base your server on this example but you must test also more complex configurations with multiple locations and ports and multiple servers such as:

 ```
 {